lmc2179/lmc2179.github.io/drafts/bad_day.md

 ---
 layout: post
-title: "What range of outcomes can I expect?
-What's the worst day I need to plan for?
-And other quantile-y questions"
+title: "Beyond the mean: What's the worst day I need to plan for?
+How did my experiment affect my distribution of revenue?
+Quantiles and their confidence intervals in Python"
 author: "Louis Cialdella"
 categories: posts
 tags: [datascience]